 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
-For more information visit Handicapped SCUBA Association and adaptive scuba programs.
+For more information visit Handicapped SCUBA Association and <a href="hadaqueteesad